Katoomba railway station

 Katoomba railway station is a heritage-listed railway station located on the Main Western line in Katoomba, New South Wales, Australia.
 It serves the Blue Mountains town of Katoomba opening on 2 February 1874 as Crushers, being renamed Katoomba on 9 July 1877.

 A passing loop exists to the north of the station.
 West of the station is a disused yard.
 A level crossing immediately east of the station was replaced by a bridge west of the station on 31 January 1986.

 The station was upgraded in 2001 with the provision of a lift.

 It was added to the New South Wales State Heritage Register on 2 April 1999.

-Platforms & services
+Platforms and services

 Katoomba has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
 Some services from Sydney terminate at Katoomba.
 The Bathurst Bullet operates 2 evening services to Bathurst.

-It is also serviced by NSW TrainLink's Central West XPT and Outback Xplorer long-distance services from Sydney to Dubbo and Broken Hill.
+It is also serviced by NSW TrainLink's Central West XPT and Outback Xplorer long-distance services to Dubbo and Broken Hill.

 Transport links

-Blue Mountains Transit operate ten bus routes to and from Katoomba station:
+Blue Mountains Transit operates ten bus routes via Katoomba station, under contract to Transport for NSW: